Koenkk/zigbee2mqtt.io/docs/devices/BHT-002-GCLZB.md

 | Picture | ![Moes BHT-002-GCLZB](../images/devices/BHT-002-GCLZB.jpg) |

 ## Notes

+### Stop message flooding
 This unit has a bug that makes it send multiple messages when updating.
-To stop this from flooding your MQTT Queues, please add the following to your configuration.yaml file
+To stop this from flooding your MQTT Queues, please add the following to your `configuration.yaml` file:

 {% raw %}
-  '0xfffffffffffffffffffffffffff':
+devices:
+  '0x12345678':
     friendly_name: thermostat
     debounce: 1
 {% endraw %}

 ## Manual Home Assistant configuration